IrinaSerova/Hikes/README.md

 # Hikes
-student project using ArcGIS tools, including ESRI's StoryMap Applications, and google API's
+Hikes is a student project using ArcGIS tools, including ESRI's StoryMap Applications, and google API's.